Francesco Gaetano Caltagirone

-Francesco Gaetano Caltagirone ([franˈtʃesko ɡa.eˈtaːno kaltadʒiˈroːne]; born 1943) is an Italian businessman.
+Francesco Gaetano Caltagirone ([franˈtʃesko ɡa.eˈtaːno kaltadʒiˈroːne]; born 2 March 1943) is an Italian businessman.
 He controls the holding company Caltagirone S.p.A. with interests in cement manufacturing, real estate, construction and publishing (with Caltagirone Editore).

 As of 2015, Caltagirone was ranked number #894 on the 2015 Forbes billionaire list and #19 in Italy, with an estimated net worth of $2.1 billion.

-Biography
+Early life

 Francesco Gaetano Caltagirone was born in Rome into a large family composed almost entirely of manufacturers.
 His grandfather constructed the first buildings in Palermo in the last decades of the 1800s.

+Career

 While studying at the faculty of engineering in Rome, Caltagirone and his brothers Edoardo Francesco Caltagirone and Leonardo Francesco Caltagirone resumed the family business that had been interrupted in the forties because of the sudden death of their father.
 With the inherited capital, the brothers started the company together with their cousin Gaetano Caltagirone, an architect already working as a manufacturer.

 Francesco Gaetano Caltagirone became a partner in the company.
 Since then the group (today known as the Caltagirone Group or Caltagirone S.p.A.) has constructed approximately 200 real estate complexes, composed of nearly 800 buildings with a total area of close to 3.3 million square metres and a value of €15 billion.

-In the seventies the equity balance between Francesco Gaetano Caltagirone and his cousin Gaetano Caltagirone was changed, and Francesco Gaetano Caltagirone became part of the majority shareholders – on an equal footing with his brother Edoardo Francesco Caltagirone.
+In the seventies, the equity balance between Francesco Gaetano Caltagirone and his cousin Gaetano Caltagirone was changed, and Francesco Gaetano Caltagirone became part of the majority shareholders – on an equal footing with his brother Edoardo Francesco Caltagirone.

-In 1984 he took over Vianini Lavori S.p.A. – now part of the Caltagirone Group – which operates worldwide in the field of large infrastructure project.
+In 1984, he took over Vianini Lavori S.p.A. – now part of the Caltagirone Group – which operates worldwide in the field of large infrastructure projects.
 He became president of the company.
 After a complete industrial restructuring, he carried out the listing of the two subsidiaries, Vianini Lavori S.p.A.
 Industry and Vianini Industria S.p.A.

-In 1992 he took over Cementir S.p.A., the fourth biggest Italian company in the cement industry, acquired by IRI (Istituto per la Ricostruzione Industriale) through a public auction.
-In a few years, under the guidance of his son Francesco Caltagirone Jr., Cementir S.p.A. became a multinational company with significant presence in Scandinavia, Turkey and the Far East.
+In 1992, he took over Cementir S.p.A., the fourth biggest Italian company in the cement industry, acquired by IRI (Istituto per la Ricostruzione Industriale) through a public auction.
+In a few years, under the guidance of his son Francesco Caltagirone Jr., Cementir S.p.A. became a multinational company with a significant presence in Scandinavia, Turkey and the Far East.
 About 80% of the turnover is produced outside Italy.